 Brilliant autumn foliage of smooth sumac, Williamsburg, Massachusetts.
 (Photos copyright © by Kaj Halberg)

-The only thing that poison ivy (Toxicodendron radicans, formerly called Rhus radicans) has in common with the true ivy (Hedera) is its climbing habit.
-This plant, which belongs to the sumac family (Anacardiaceae), is very common in the eastern half of North America, from Labrador south to Texas and Florida.
+The only thing that poison ivy has in common with the true ivy (Hedera helix) is its climbing habit.
+This plant, which was formerly called Rhus radicans, is very common in the eastern half of North America, from Labrador southwards to Texas and Florida.

-A close relative, the western poison oak (Toxicodendron diversilobum), is presented in the caption West American autumn foliage.
+A close relative, the western poison oak (T. diversilobum), is presented below in the section West American autumn foliage.